Skip to content

 Illustrated infographic presenting the symptoms of Parkinson’s disease

-No clearly-defined cause has been identified for Parkinson’s disease, but several factors appear to contribute to its onset.
+No clearly defined cause has been identified for Parkinson’s disease, but several factors appear to contribute to its onset.

 First and foremost, age; on average the disease begins between the ages of 55 and 65.
 Several susceptibility genes have been identified, particularly in cases of early onset of the disease before age 50.
 Certain environmental factors may also be responsible for the disease, in particular, exposure to neurotoxic products such as organochlorine pesticides (organic compounds containing chlorine), or heavy metals like lead, mercury, cadmium, and manganese.